Calibrated Selective Classification: Calibrated selective classification

 where the probability is over the draw of unlabeled threshold tuning data, $\mathcal{D}_{\mathrm{tune}}$. \end{proposition}

-To summarize, the steps for obtaining $g$ are relatively simple: (1) train a soft $\tilde{g}$ using Eq.~\eqref{eq:full_loss}, and (2) tune a threshold to obtain a discrete $g$ using Eq.~\eqref{eq:quantile}.
+To summarize, the basic steps for obtaining $g$ are to (1) train a soft $\tilde{g}$ via Eq.~\eqref{eq:full_loss}, and (2) tune a threshold to obtain a discrete $g$ via Eq.~\eqref{eq:quantile}.
 Proposition~\ref{prop:tuning} shows that this gives us a model with close to our desired coverage with high probability.
 Still, performance may start to degrade when distributions shift, which we address next.\looseness=-1

 \definecolor{darkgreen}{rgb}{0.31, 0.47, 0.26}